The Norwegian Climate and Forest funding to civil society

 NICFI 2021-2025: Call for proposals

-Civil society organisations are invited to present proposals for projects that contribute to NICFI’s strategic goal, which is that reversed and reduced loss of tropical forest contribute to a stable climate, protect biodiversity and enhance sustainable development.
+Civil society organisations were invited to present proposals for projects that contribute to NICFI’s strategic goal, which is that reversed and reduced loss of tropical forest contribute to a stable climate, protect biodiversity and enhance sustainable development.

 Projects funded under this grant scheme must address one or more of the five following categories: